 Messages have the same types of file-based scoping mechanisms as patterns.
-The following table describes these scopes.
+Table 7-3 describes these scopes.

-Scoping Mechanisms for Messages Type of Scope Description TT_FILE Scopes the message to all clients that have registered interest in a file.
+Type of Scope Description TT_FILE Scopes the message to all clients that have registered interest in a file.
 TT_BOTH Scopes the message to all clients that have registered interest in the message's session, the message's file, or the message's session and file.
 TT_FILE_IN_SESSION Scopes the message to all clients that have registered interest in both the message's file and session.
 TT_SESSION + tt_message_file_set() Scopes the message to every client that has registered interest in the message's session.
 When the message is received by a client whose pattern matches, the receiving client can call tt_message_file to get the file name.